Verifiable governance · not declared

 Illustrative example

-An extract — simplified — of how the systems register we build with you looks: each system, its risk, the active controls.
+A simplified extract of how the register of systems we build with you looks: each system, its risk, the active controls.

-Extract of the AI systems register 4 systems · tracked
+Extract from the register of AI systems 4 systems · tracked

 Document classifierMinimal risk